salesforce/apollo/README.md

 Apollo makes use of [JOOQ](https://www.jooq.org) as a SQL DSL for Java.
 This also implies code generation and, again, not something I adore, but...

 ## Not A Coin Platform(tm)
-Apollo isn't designed for coins, rather as essentially a distributed database.
-Of course the systems of Apollo can be used for such, the design goals are much different.
+Apollo isn't designed for coins, rather as essentially a distributed multitenant database.
+Of course, while the systems and mechanisms of Apollo can be used for such, the design goals are much different.
 Thus, no coins for you.

 ## WIP
 Note that Apollo Delphinius is very much a _work in progress_.
 There is not yet an official release.
 Thus, it is by no means a full featured, hardened distributed ledger platform.